oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 In this lab, you will:

-- Grant the SQL Firewall role to the Data Safe service account on your target database
 - Enable SQL Firewall in Data Safe
 - Create a SQL collection for APP_USER
 - Run SQL statements as APP_USER on the target database to generate an allow-list